microlv/ng-web/public/libs/textAngular/README.md

 1. **Youtube Insert embeds a ```<img>``` tag and aren't showing the video.**<br/>
 The problems with iFrames are that they are a security risk so the sanitizer by default strips them out.
 Instead of changing the sanitizer to allow iFrames we use a placeholder for youtube videos which has the added advantage of allowing you to edit their size and placement in the editor.
 To display the youtube videos when you aren't in the editor use the following html: ```<div ta-bind ng-model="data.htmlcontent"></div>```.
 This invokes our custom renderers to convert the ```<img>``` tags back into the youtube video you expect.
+2. **But I want to use Youtube outside of angular**<br/>
+You'll have to apply the renderers manually, see comment in issue [#469](https://github.com/fraywing/textAngular/issues/469#issuecomment-68650506) for details.
+3. **IE Is automatically converting typed links to `<a href...>` tags**<br/>
+This is a known issue with IE, to prevent this run the following javascript after page load: `document.execCommand("AutoUrlDetect", false, false)`.
+See [#475](https://github.com/fraywing/textAngular/issues/475) for details.
+4. **Error `"textAngular Error: An editor with the name already exists"` occurs**<br/>
+See Issue [#240](https://github.com/fraywing/textAngular/issues/240) for specific details on why this occurs and how to resolve it.

 ## Developer Notes

-When checking out, you need a node.js installation, running `npm install` will get you setup with everything to run the unit tests and minification.
+When checking out, you need a node.js installation, running `npm install` and then `bower install` will get you setup with everything to run the unit tests and minification.
+All changes should be done in the lib folder, running `grunt compile` to compile the app or use `grunt watch` to compile the files as you save them.
+When you are ready to create A PR check that `grunt` passes without errors and you have created tests for your feature if necessary.

 ## License